vegaprotocol/documentation/docs/tools/vega-wallet/concepts.md

 ### Recovery phrase
 When a wallet is created using a Vega Wallet app, the app provides you with a recovery phrase.
 Every wallet has a recovery phrase attached to it.
 That recovery phrase is only displayed by the Vega Wallet app once, and it must be saved somewhere secure and private.

 You may find yourself in a situation where you can't access your wallet.
 Perhaps you are using a different computer, or you deleted your wallet.
-If you delete the wallet file (for example by running the command to delete a wallet), no software will be able to interact with those keys.
+If you delete the wallet file (for example by running the command to delete a wallet), no software will be able to interact with those keys, and thus, the assets associated with the keys.

 A wallet can be restored, as long as you have the wallet's recovery phrase.
 Without the recovery phrase, you cannot restore your wallet, and you lose access to those keys.